ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 - The last large install command installs the library.
   Archives and library files will be exported to the lib folder, runtime binaries will be installed to the bin folder and the path to installed headers is ``include``.
-  ``ament_cmake`` will make sure that the paths are adapted according to the mode of installation (merge-install or not)

 .. note::